Dallas Neil

-Dallas Neil (born September 30, 1976 in Great Falls, Montana) is a former American football punter and tight end for the Atlanta Falcons and the New York Jets.
-Neil was the starting quarter back for his high school football team, Great Falls High School; cross town rivals to CMR High School, and CMR's starting quarterback at the time, Ryan Leaf.
-Neal went to college at the University of Montana where he played with the Montana Grizzlies football team as both a tight end and punter.
+Dallas Neil (born September 30, 1976) is an American former professional football player who was a punter and tight end for the Atlanta Falcons and the New York Jets.
+Neil was the starting quarterback for his high school football team, Great Falls High School; cross town rivals to CMR High School, and CMR's starting quarterback at the time, Ryan Leaf.
+Neal played college football for the Montana Grizzlies as both a tight end and punter.
 He completed his master's degree in May 2000, and founded a business, Kinetic Sports Interactive.